 So what makes SOCKS proxies different?
 SOCKS vs HTTP proxy difference comes from SOCKS characteristics that set these proxies from the majority of other proxy types – SOCKS proxies cannot interpret or understand network traffic.
 They just relay the traffic between devices.
 Read this SOCKS vs proxy article to learn the fundamental differences between SOCKS proxies and HTTP proxies.

 On the other hand, they are not bound to a specific network protocol.
 It simply means that you can use them with whatever protocol.
-It’s why many refer to SOCKS proxies as the most versatile and flexible proxy type.
+It’s why many prefer to buy Socks5 proxies as the most versatile and flexible proxy type.

 Since they were built to work with TCP and UDP connections, SOCKS proxies deliver outstanding performance and can support high download and upload bandwidth.